rspec/rspec-rails/README_DEV.md

 ### thor version:use

-The `thor gemfile:use` task accepts any released version of rails, or either the 3-0-stable or master branches.
+The `thor version:use` task accepts any released version of rails, or either the 3-0-stable or master branches.

     thor version:use master